ceekayel/Lux/README.md

 ## General Overview

 This is the Lux Blox website project which includes wordpress and several themes and plugins

+The main page 'X theme' requires the following plugin: Cornerstone

+and it recommends the following plugins:
+  * Content Dock
+  * Custom 404 Disqus Comments
+  * Email Forms (MailChimp)
+  * Facebook Comments
+  * Google Analytics
+  * Olark Integration
+  * Smooth Scroll
+  * Terms of Use
+  * Under Construction
+  * Video Lock
+  * Visual Composer
+  * White Label

+The following plugin needs to be updated to its latest version to ensure maximum compatibility with this theme: Soliloquy

 ##Database